Helpful Voting Links — Arizona

 Primary/Caucus Info — Arizona

-In Arizona, registered voters that are independent, unaffiliated or whose party does not have ballot recognition may choose a primary ballot on Election Day.
+In Arizona, registered voters that are independent, unaffiliated or whose party does not have ballot recognition may choose a primary ballot from any party on Election Day.
 Registered voters affiliated with a particular party may only vote in its primary.
 See Arizona Republican Party or Democratic Party sites for more details.

 What's on the ballot?